deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 s.recv(1024)
 s.close()
 ```
 Before we execute, take note of the `\x90` instructions in the jump instruction.
-These are no operations that literally do nothing.
+These 2 added instructions are called no operations that literally do nothing.
 They are just there as place holders, because the register needs four bytes- and we only had two.
 Carrying on...
-We restart the application in Immunity, we throw our PoC at it.
+We restart the application in Immunity and we throw our PoC at it.
 Our Vulnserver application crashes, and we view the SEH chain.
 We set a breakpoint on SEH, as shown previously, and use `Shift + F9` to pass the exception to the application.
 We then step through our `pop pop ret` instructions, and we land on our jump!!:
 <img src="{{ site.url }}{{ site.baseurl }}/images/NOP.png" alt="">

 We step though the jump withh `F7` and we land back in our A's: